maewart/tigis/README.md

 Details
 * main.py is the entry point to the code
 * The fieldsFindsLibrary folder contains all the python code for interacting with the database and creating objects
-* The Template folder contains the html template (using Jinja2)
+* The template folder contains the html template (using Jinja2)
-* The Styles folder contains the custom css used
+* The styles folder contains the custom css used
-* The SQL folder contains all the database scripts
+* The sql folder contains all the database scripts